Welcome to my creative world!

 DIY, Illustration & Design

 I'm excited to announce that I wrote my first book!
-Titled, Felt Decorations: 15 eye-popping projects to create, published by Arcturus Publishing and due to be released in January 2018!
+Titled, Felt Decorations: 15 eye-popping projects to create, published by Arcturus Publishing.

 My grandma first taught me how to sew when I was a young girl.
 Since then embroidery has been one of my favorite craft mediums, so I jumped at the chance to create a book on the subject.
 I designed and created patterns for 15 original felt projects.
 I also wrote and illustrated the project instructions and did all the photography.
 This project was a big dream come true!